waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 [Stage 0](boris_bikes_stage_0.md)

-## Stage 1: Creating a Feature Test
+## Stage 1: Creating a Manual Feature Test

 Now we have a domain model and a project setup, let's continue with our first feature test, based on a single user story.